 This young person struggles EVERY day.
 He fights on in a war that for him is not over and may never be over.
 May God bless him and give him peace.

 My friends we must continue the fight for our children.
-To not do so would not only be reprehensible but will result in a new generation of homeless veterans that suffer from PTSD.
+To not do so would not only be reprehensible but will result in a new generation of homeless veterans that suffer from PTS.
 If we do not press forward NOW it will be too late.

 Let’s use this young persons struggle as an inspiration to us to fight on just as he has had to fight on.